 - Shopping behavior.
 Provides assessment of the strengths and weaknesses of the whole purchase funnel, starting at product views, the whole shopping experience can be mapped.
-Show user flow through key elements such as product views, add to cart and so on.
+Show user flow through key elements such as product views, add to cart etc.

 - Checkout behavior.
 Specifically looks to identify the path through the checkout process, which are more customizable than previous goal based URL analysis by sending specific events to Google Analytics, to integrate as key moments of the checkout process; abandoned checkouts are the most obvious, but you can identify drop-outs at registration or any other stage of the process for renewed marketing efforts.

-- Commerce-specific metrics.
-With Episerver Commerce installed, the Google Analytics add-on has these additional options:
+With Commerce installed, the Google Analytics add-on has these additional options:

 - Lists.
 Displays data such as Most Sold Products, Performing Campaigns, Performing Product Categories, and Performing Products.